fabien-mrccc/godot-brackeys_beginner_tutorial/README.md

 **Release date of the tutorial:** 28 avr.
 2024

 ## Overview
-Make your first game in Godot! <br>
-Learn the basics of the engine by creating a 2D platformer.
+"Make your first game in Godot!
+Learn the basics of the engine by creating a 2D platformer."

 ## User Guide
 The easiest way to test the game is to click on the green "<> Code" button and then click on "Download ZIP". <br>